fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 =====================

 In order to generate LLVM IR, we want some simple setup to get started.
-First we define virtual code generation (codegen) methods in each AST
+First we define virtual code generation (GenStmt) methods in each AST
 class:

 .. code-block:: c++